nikbearbrown/branding-and-ai/chapters/19-professional-presence-and-launch.md

 The designer version is your archetype made visible in a document.
 A Sage's resume is precise and information-dense with restrained typographic hierarchy.
 A Creator's uses layout and white space as design elements.
 A Rebel's might break one rule deliberately and visibly.
 A Caregiver's is warm and organized.
 The archetype should be readable in the format choices before the reader has read a word.

 Both versions must match your portfolio, your LinkedIn, your pitch deck.
 The same project descriptions.
 The same role narratives.
 The same accomplishments.
 The same tone.
-A reviewer who reads all three artifacts in sequence should encounter one person, not three slightly different people.
+A reviewer who reads all three artifacts in sequence should encounter one person, not three slightly different people in different tones trying to appeal to different audiences.
 If the resume sounds like a different person than the portfolio, either the brand strategy is not yet specific enough or the resume has not yet been revised to align with it.
 Fix the alignment before you submit.

 ---